-Keep question wording as simple as possible.
-Questions must be straightforward and easy to understand or respondents may misunderstand, input wrong answers and skew data collection.
+Keep question-wording as simple as possible.
+Questions must be straightforward and easy to understand or respondents may misunderstand, input wrong answers, and skew data collection.

 Be flexible with question answer choices.
 Including options such as “none of the above” or “other” will keep respondents more engaged.

 Ask questions one at a time.
-This will prevent the respondent from feeling overwhelmed or affect the quality of the data due to misunderstanding of what is being asked.
+This will prevent the respondent from feeling overwhelmed or affect the quality of the data due to a misunderstanding of what is being asked.